bnoon1990/first-fence-test/README.md

 To use or contribute to this project, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd factorial-addition`
+2. Read my awesome code
-3. Install the dependencies: `npm install`
+3. You can test yourself if you have node installed; run node <file-name>.js
-4. Run the tests: `npm test`
+4. Please feel free to comment with feedback and suggestions for improvement

 Feel free to explore the code, make improvements, or use it as a reference for your own projects.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.